kirstymcnaught/OptiKeyWiki/User-Guide.md

 <a name="numbers-symbols-&-diacritics">**Numbers, symbols and diacritics**</a>

 At some point you'll probably want to type a number, symbol, or diactrical letter (e.g. an accented e).
-For the numbers and symbols keyboard select the Symbols key;
+For the numbers and symbols keyboard select the Symbols key:

 ![Symbols key](http://juliussweetland.github.io/OptiKey/images/Key_Symbols_Up.png)

 There are too many symbols to fit on one screen (in fact there are 3 screens of symbols).
-You can toggle between the screens by selecing the keyboard number key, which progresses to the next keyboard and then loops back to the first again;
+You can toggle between the screens by selecing the keyboard number key, which progresses to the next keyboard and then loops back to the first again:

 ![1 of 3 key](http://juliussweetland.github.io/OptiKey/images/Key_Symbol_1of3_Up.png)
 ![2 of 3 key](http://juliussweetland.github.io/OptiKey/images/Key_Symbol_2of3_Up.png)
 ![3 of 3 key](http://juliussweetland.github.io/OptiKey/images/Key_Symbol_3of3_Up.png)

-At any time you can select the Alpha key to go back to the main (A-Z letters) keyboard;
+At any time you can select the Alpha key to go back to the main (A-Z letters) keyboard:

 ![Alpha key](http://juliussweetland.github.io/OptiKey/images/Key_Alpha_Up.png)

-If you want diacritical letters or currency symbols select the Menu key and then the diacritic key (#1 on the menu keyboard) or currency key (#2 on the menu keyboard);
+If you want diacritical letters or currency symbols select the Menu key and then the diacritic key (#1 on the menu keyboard) or currency key (#2 on the menu keyboard):

 ![Menu key](http://juliussweetland.github.io/OptiKey/images/Key_Menu_Up.png)